mokhselim/Bmr-bodyfats/README.md

 New Bmi by- mo khaled
 ## Getting Started
-### Show some :heart: and :star the repo to support the project
+### Show some :heart: and :star: the repo to support the project

 ### Screenshots :heart and :star